eliasuran/mpuVim/README.md

 <div align="center">

-  <h3>The fastest, most lightweight Neovim configuration, for you to spend more time writing beutiful code.</h3>
+  <h3>The fastest, lightweight-est Neovim configuration, for you to spend more time writing beutiful code.</h3>

   <p>
     <a href="https://github.com/mpu69/mpuVim/commits">